2 R Coding Basics

 = can also be used for assignment, but it is generally recommended to use <- for assignment in R to avoid confusion with the equality operator ==, which is used for comparisons.

-Object names must start with a letter and can contain letters, numbers, underscores (_), abd periods(.).
+Object names must start with a letter and can contain letters, numbers, underscores (_), and periods(.).
 We recommend using snake_case for multi-word object names, which means using lowercase letters and underscores to separate words (e.g., birth_year, student_name).

 # this is a good object name